Eggshell skull: Example

-In an example, a person who has osteogenesis imperfecta (OI; also known as "brittle bone syndrome") is more likely to be injured in a motor vehicle accident.
+In an example, a person who has osteogenesis imperfecta (also known as "brittle bone syndrome") is more likely to be injured in a motor vehicle accident.
 If the person with OI is hit from behind in a motor vehicle collision and suffers medical damages (such as clavicle fracture), it would not be a valid defense to state that the osteogenesis imperfecta was the cause of the fracture.